Primary

 The seated position with hips flexed at 90 degrees pre-stretches the rectus femoris, increasing its contribution compared to standing quad exercises.
 This makes the leg extension one of the best exercises for targeting the rectus femoris specifically—the quad head that contributes most to the visible quad sweep from the front.

-Want Leg Extension in your program?
+See where Leg Extension fits in your weekly plan

 Sit on the leg extension machine.